irods/irods/manual.rst

 ==========   =========    ======================================================
 Date         Version      Description
 ==========   =========    ======================================================
+2014-01-15   4.0.0b1      First Beta Release of Merged Codebase
+                            This is the first beta of the merged open source release from RENCI.
+It includes pluggable database support and separate packages for the standalone server and its plugins.
 2013-11-16   3.0.1        Second Release.
                             This is the second open source release from RENCI.
                             It includes Federation compliance with Community